Coronavirus concerns freeze Vanilla Ice show

 “I didn’t know about COVID when I booked this show.
 Nobody did,” Brannam said.

 Brannam said the rapper had committed to asking fans to wear masks and follow proper social distancing guidelines.
-The venue will check patrons’ temperatures at the entrance and will give a mask to anyone who needs one, he said.
+The venue was going to be checking patrons’ temperatures at the entrance and giving a mask to anyone who needed one, he said.

 The restaurant has been hosting live music performances since it reopened in May.
 Brannam said no one complained until it was a Vanilla Ice concert.
-There are shows scheduled for Saturday and Sunday as well.

 Brannam said he postponed upcoming concerts by Coolio and Tone Loc next weekend because he wouldn’t lose money.